 Touching the flower can help with evaluating the cure, moisture and density.
+The cure is the controlled drying process used to achieve proper moisture content post harvest.
 Here are some things to look for:

 - Gives when squeezed but bounces back to its original shape when released.
 MORE DENSE STRAINS MAY NOT BOUNCE BACK AS MUCH.

 - Should have a sticky or tacky (resinous) feel.
 FINGERS CAN BE LEFT WITH A STICKY FEEL.
 IF THE FLOWER IS TOO WET, IT HAS NOT BEEN PROPERLY CURED.